Resume Sample Philippines 2023 [Free Downloadable Templates]

 A resume (also spelled résumé) is a written account that summarizes a job seeker’s work history, skills, professional achievements, education, and other qualifications.
 The word comes from the Middle French “résumer,” which means “to sum up.”
-It’s usually the first document that employers request from job applicants.
+Similar to but more concise than the biodata, the resume is usually the first document employers request from job applicants.

 What Is a Curriculum Vitae?

-A curriculum vitae (CV for short) is a comprehensive and detailed document that describes a person’s entire professional and academic career.
+A curriculum vitae (CV for short) is a comprehensive and detailed document describing a person’s professional and academic career.
 It’s a Latin term that means “course of life.”

 What Is the Difference Between a Resume and a CV?

 A resume and curriculum vitae are not always interchangeable.
-A resume provides a quick summary of one’s qualifications, while a CV provides a more in-depth and extensive career overview.
+A resume summarizes one’s qualifications, while a CV provides a more in-depth and extensive career overview.

 These documents differ mainly in terms of what each is used for, how long it is, what details are included, and how each is designed.